West Ham United F.C.: Supporters

+Much of the club’s support is concentrated in its East London home, and in the adjacent county of Essex, the main focus of the Cockney diaspora – the movement of East Londoners out of the capital.
+The club also partners with supporters clubs nationwide and around the world.

 Fans gained national attention after giving a torrid time to David Beckham in his first away match of 1998–99 the season after the England midfielder was sent off for a petulant foul on Diego Simeone.
 Coinciding with the game, there were claims (and an image taken) that fans, organised by a hardcore, had hung an effigy of the player outside a local pub.
 Although it was later revealed that the pub was in South-East London, the heartland of West Ham's greatest rivals Millwall.
 The West Ham fans did, however, boo Beckham's every touch of the ball during the game.

 Fans have barracked former players perceived to have abandoned the club or performed some disservice.
 Paul Ince, Frank Lampard, Jermain Defoe, Nigel Reo-Coker, Jesse Lingard and Mohammed Kudus have borne the brunt of verbal assaults.
 However, players such as Joe Cole, Michael Carrick, Rio Ferdinand, Bobby Zamora and Carlos Tevez who left on good terms received applause or standing ovations in recognition of their contributions to the club.
 Joe Cole subsequently rejoined West Ham from Liverpool midway through the 2012–13 season.

 West Ham fans display their rosettes, scarves and novelty hammers at an FA Cup match in 1933.

 Hooliganism

 The origins of West Ham's links with hooliganism starts in the 1960s with the establishment of The Mile End Mob (named after an area of the East End of London).
 During the 1970s and 1980s (the main era for organised football-related violence), West Ham gained further notoriety for the levels of hooliganism in their fan base and antagonistic behaviour towards both their own and rival fans, and the police.
 During the 1970s in particular, rival groups of West Ham fans from neighbouring areas often did battle with each other at games, most often groups from the neighbouring districts of Barking and Dagenham.

 The Inter City Firm were one of the first "casuals", so called because they avoided police supervision by not wearing football-related clothing and travelled to away matches on regular InterCity trains, rather than on the cheap and more tightly policed "football special" charter trains.
 The group were an infamous West Ham-aligned gang.
 As the firm's moniker "inter city" suggests violent activities were not confined to local derbies – the hooligans were content to cause trouble at any game, though nearby teams often bore the brunt.

-Both the 1989 film The Firm (starring Gary Oldman), and the 2005 film Green Street (starring Elijah Wood and Charlie Hunnam) are based upon West Ham hooligan firms.
+The 1989 film The Firm (starring Gary Oldman), as well as the 2005 film Green Street (starring Elijah Wood and Charlie Hunnam), are based upon West Ham hooligan firms.